builtforzero/bfz-starter-project/README.md

 # BFZ Starter Project
 Starter code for BFZ projects hosted on GitHub pages.
-This starter project is built in JavaScript, and installs the following packages:
+This starter project is built in JavaScript, and installs the following packages by default:

 - **[Express](https://expressjs.com/):** sets up a server environment for development
 - **[Parcel](https://parceljs.org/):** bundles assets for the web